 Where will I stay while working as a Paid Lifeguard?

 Most surf lifesaving clubs have accommodation and you will have the option to stay at them at our expense.
 Some beaches do not have club houses, however accommodation will be provided for you.
 Please note that any accommodation provided is only provided for periods where you are rostered to work.
 You can negotiate to stay at your chosen club directly with the club.
 Accommodation is a privilege not a right.

 Surf Life Saving Northern Region can have up to 24 beaches operating at one time.
 These beaches include 90 Mile beach in the Far North to Raglan Beach.
 You may be posted at any of these beaches from between 3 - 16 weeks.
 However, you are not guaranteed 16 weeks of work just because you have been offered a job as a Paid Lifeguard.

 What other job opportunities are their within Surf Life Saving Northern Region?

 The Community Education program runs from the 24th of October until mid-April.
 You will have to complete the same RPL process as the Paid Lifeguard Service; you will only need to complete this process once.
 Community Education includes the Beach Education programme, teaching school aged children at the beach, Surf to School, teaching school aged children at their school, City Nippers, teaching children aged 5 - 10 at popular city based beaches where there are no Surf Life Saving Clubs, and Community Events.
 Please see here for more information about becoming a Community Educator with SLSNR.

 Is there an Induction day for Community Education as well?

-Yes, the Community Education Induction days will be held on the 27th of October.
+Yes, the Community Education Induction days will be held on the 2nd November 2019.
 It is essential that successful applicants attend one of these days.

 Can work as a Paid Lifeguard and a Community Educator?